Knauss Plumbing Cookeville Tennessee Logo

 Between higher energy bills, more soap and detergent, and shortened appliance life — hard water costs the average household hundreds per year.

-Yes — Cookeville city water meets all EPA and Tennessee state drinking water standards and is safe to drink.
-That said, safe and ideal are not always the same thing.
-Many Cookeville homeowners notice hard water effects — scale on fixtures, spots on dishes, taste or odor concerns — that a filtration or softening system can address.
-We test your water and tell you honestly whether treatment would benefit your home.
+Yes — Lewisburg and other municipal water systems in central PA meet all EPA and Pennsylvania DEP drinking water standards and are safe to drink.
+That said, safe and ideal aren’t the same thing.
+Many central PA homeowners notice hard water effects, chlorine taste, or other quality issues that a treatment system can address.
+We test your water and tell you honestly whether any treatment would benefit your household — and we won’t recommend a system if the water tests fine without one.

 What's the difference between a water softener and a water filter?

-A water softener specifically removes calcium and magnesium — the minerals that cause hard water.
-It won’t improve taste from chlorine or address contaminants.
-A water filter removes chlorine, sediment, and other contaminants that affect taste and safety — but won’t address hardness.
-Many Cookeville homes benefit from both.
-We’ll tell you which your water actually needs after we test it.
+A water softener specifically targets calcium and magnesium — the minerals that cause hard water hardness, scale, and the dry-skin effect.
+It won’t improve taste from chlorine or address iron.
+A water filter removes chlorine, sediment, and other contaminants affecting taste and odor — but won’t address hardness.
+Many central PA homes benefit from both.
+We test your water first and recommend only what your specific water actually needs — not the maximum sellable package.

 Why does my well water smell like rotten eggs?

-The sulfur or rotten egg smell is almost always hydrogen sulfide gas — very common in well water throughout rural Putnam County and surrounding areas.
-It’s generally not dangerous at low concentrations but it’s unpleasant and worth addressing.
-The right treatment depends on the concentration and whether it’s coming from the water source itself or from your water heater’s anode rod — which we determine through testing before recommending anything.
+The sulfur smell is almost always hydrogen sulfide gas — very common in private well water throughout Union, Snyder, and the surrounding counties due to naturally occurring bacteria and mineral content in the aquifer.
+At low concentrations it’s generally not a health concern, but it’s unpleasant and worth addressing.
+The right treatment depends on the concentration, water temperature, and whether the source is the well itself or your water heater’s anode rod — which we determine through water testing before recommending anything.

-How much does a water softener cost installed in Cookeville?
+How much does a water softener cost installed in Lewisburg, PA?

-A quality water softener installed in a Cookeville home typically runs $5,000 to $7,500 depending on the size of the system, the hardness of your water, and your household’s daily water usage.
-We size the system correctly for your home and give you a flat price before starting.
-Given the energy savings and extended appliance life, most Cookeville homeowners see a full return on investment within 3–5 years.
+A quality water softener installed in a central PA home typically runs in the range of $3,500–$6,500 depending on the size of the system, your water hardness level, and your household’s daily water usage.
+We size the system correctly for your home — not one-size-fits-all — and give you a flat price before starting.
+Given reduced energy bills, extended appliance life, and less soap and detergent use, most homeowners see a meaningful return on investment within a few years.